spirit986/pegbtech_demo/README.md

   * [pegb_app] - Where the application is packaged
   * [pegb_web] - For the web proxy.
 Consists of two containers
     * Nginx container for the proxy
-    * Certbpt container for the TLS
+    * Certbot container for the TLS

 ## Deployment steps